 When Eddie responds, he had asks me a specific question about my dog or about whatever idiotic Yoga Pose picture I have on my profile.
 Whatever it is, it’s a really smart question.

 At this point, I find him a little annoying.
 He’s getting in the way of my sex.
 But then, I like him.
 I like him for an innocence he knows nothing about.
 He’s cock-blocking about a dozen men, taking my attention away from them, keeping me from helping whatever is happening to them on the other end of the bumble chat and he has no idea.

 He’s just legitimately “bumbling” along through this conversation, asking me the most inane questions and each one makes me like him more: Do you have any specific food aversions, how do you feel about people, at one point he just blurts out “I smoke, spit, swear and drink a lot”

 “Ok.
 Did you just feel it was time I knew that.”

-“I just wanted to get it out there.”
+“I just wanted to get it out there,” he says.

 The conversation continues in and out of personal but then not-so-personal topics.
 I am meant to go to an event tonight and I don’t want to go.
 Eddie is telling me to go, encouraging an adventure.
-He would come with me, he says, but he lives in East York, far from Parkdale, where I live.
+He would come with me, he says, but he lives far from where I live.

 It’s at this point that I realize he likes me or at least he might like me.